njrl/Invoice-OCR/README.md

 Automatically extract invoice data from scanned **PDF** or **image** files and generate Sales or Purchase Invoices in ERPNext using Tesseract OCR.

+**This project is supported by AgroVisions — thank you for powering open source!**
 ---

 ## 🚀 Features